+Achieve More, Think Bigger.
 “You’ve got to do more to keep us competitive!”
-It’s frustrating for a leader to hear this feedback, because it so rarely is accompanied by any concrete direction about how to accomplish it.
+It’s frustrating for a leader to hear this feedback because it rarely accompanies any concrete direction about how to accomplish it.

 For many leaders, staying competitive means creating a vision that will withstand the headwinds of a business climate that is fraught with daily disruptions.

 The smartest leaders know it isn’t doing more that keeps them competitive– it’s thinking more.

 When you think more you can achieve more, because you can spot the needs of your customers before they’re even aware of those needs themselves.
 As the trendsetter, you ride the tailwinds, creating and achieving more than you ever imagined possible.

 Want to learn how to think bigger and achieve more?
 Here’s what you need to know:

 Don’t allow your expertise to turn into arrogance.
 Expertise can blind you to factors that are beyond the scope of your considerable knowledge and experience.
 To think bigger, translate your expertise across industries and sit in the mindset of your clients.
 A discovery mindset lets you perceive the subtle needs of your clients that they don’t yet even know they have.

 Don’t readily dismiss implausible or outrageous ideas that your team comes up with.
 Often the most insane ideas hold the most promise for disrupting an industry.
 Uncovering a need that your customers don’t know they have starts with thinking about what is impossible, and then making it possible.